 Enzyme Efflux Another proposed theory is called the “enzyme efflux” theory which states that calcium builds up in the muscle after eccentric (lengthening) training , activating the process that breaks down and degenerates muscle.
 This results in an increase in inflammatory mediators and thus the pain process.

-What’s important to recognize is that the soreness is strictly a symptom and not at all indicative of extent of damage to the muscle.
+What’s important to recognize is that the soreness is strictly a symptom and not at all indicative of the extent of damage to the muscle.
 It does function as a bit of a warning sign to prevent further injury.
 Interestingly enough, muscles adapt very quickly to load, so repeated activity will not yield the same intensity of delayed muscle soreness.
-This is called the repeated-bout effect and gives value to the idea of cross-training (varied modes of exercise) in order to reduce exercise induced pain.
-Varying your training/activities will result in less pain with on-going training.
+This is called the repeated-bout effect and gives value to the idea of cross-training (varied modes of exercise) in order to reduce exercise-induced pain.
+Varying your training/activities will result in less pain with ongoing training.

 Can I do anything to expedite the recovery process?

-Failure to recover in any paradigm can result in physiologic and psychologic stresses that impair performance, increase risk for injury and ultimately delay healing.
+Failure to recover in any paradigm can result in physiologic and psychologic stresses that impair performance, increase the risk for injury, and ultimately delay healing.
 For the athlete, the adaptations of the muscular unit in addition to any other compensations acquired during the sore period may contribute to the increased risk of injury.
-Researchers has made a big push to discover what techniques are best to promote a faster recovery after strenuous work and the products can be overwhelming for the consumer.
+Researchers have made a big push to discover what techniques are best to promote a faster recovery after strenuous work and the products can be overwhelming for the consumer.

 Some of the most common recovery tools and their proposed benefits are listed below:

 Ice/Cold Water Immersion Cryotherapy is used to decrease local blood flow resulting in reduced swelling and decreased metabolic response thus inhibiting inflammatory response, vascular permeability and decreased edema.
 Unfortunately, studies to date have yet to yield a relationship between attenuation of pain and cryotherapy.